Average cost of studying abroad

 Cost of study abroad by program/agency

-There’s a thriving ecosystem of companies that organize study abroad opportunities for students.
-Many of these are nonprofits that partner with a broad range of universities and colleges to offer for-credit courses.
-They are often the link between an American university and an international university, and they frequently augment the coursework with excursions and events.
+Many study-abroad companies are nonprofits that partner with a broad range of universities and colleges to offer for-credit courses.
+They link American universities and international universities and may offer students extra excursions and events.

 Here’s a snapshot of some of the most popular organizations and how they stack up.